 Appropriate: It is appropriate to ask an applicant to provide proof of citizenship (passport), visa, and alien registration number after hiring.
 Are you able to provide proof of employment eligibility upon hire?
 Are you authorized to work in the United States?
-Will you now or in the future require sponsorship for employment visa status

-(e.g., H-1B visa status)?
-What languages do you read, speak or write fluently?
+Will you now or in the future require sponsorship for employment visa status (e.g., H-1B visa status)? (see additional, appropriate follow-up questions in faculty hiring guidelines, 4e) What languages do you read, speak or write fluently?
 (Ability must be relevant to performance of the job)